EV-OD/nepaliDate/DOCUMENTATION.md

 All `/api/calendar/*` endpoints require a valid API key to be sent in the `X-API-Key` request header.
 The API key can be set in the `.env` file as `API_KEY_NEPALIDATE="your_secret_api_key_here"`.
+Users can request an API key by following the instructions on the `/get-api-key` page.

 ### 4.1.
 API Information